Keith Butler (American football): NFL coaching career

 Butler’s professional football coaching debut came as a linebackers coach for the expansion Cleveland Browns in 1999.
 He was the only assistant coach retained after a staff turnover in 2001 and coached the next two seasons under Butch Davis, mentoring the expansion club's first ever Pro Bowl selection, linebacker Jamir Miller.

 Butler moved to the Pittsburgh Steelers in 2003, serving as linebackers coach.
 He was instrumental in mentoring the development of the Steelers' renowned linebacking corps.
-His linebacker experience helped the Steelers consistently lead the NFL in rushing defense, total defense, and sacks between 2004-2012.
+His linebacker experience helped the Steelers consistently lead the NFL in rushing defense, total defense, and sacks between 2004 and 2012.
 Butler was influential in the development of Pro Bowl linebackers Joey Porter, James Farrior, Lawrence Timmons, LaMarr Woodley, and James Harrison.
 Harrison, in particular, improved from an undrafted practice squad linebacker into the NFL Defensive Player of the Year under Butler's tutelage.

 During his twelve-year tenure as the Steelers' linebackers coach, Butler was considered the heir-apparent for the defensive coordinator position held by the respected Dick LeBeau.
 Following LeBeau's resignation, Butler was promoted to Defensive Coordinator on January 13, 2015.
 The Steelers defense was vastly improved in Butler's first season, increasing their sack total from the prior season 33 to 48, increasing their turnovers from 21 to 30, decreasing their points allowed by 4 per game, and leading the NFL in red zone turnovers.

 One of the significant accomplishments during his tenure as Defensive Coordinator was that the Steelers “lead, or tied for the lead, in overall sacks for the last five years under Butler, setting an NFL record in 2020 when they did it a league-high four years in a row.”
 Butler announced his retirement from coaching on January 22, 2022.